epsitec-sa/electrum-store/README.md

   on the state node.
 If the value is an object, its content will also be interpreted to create children nodes.

+An empty array remove the root node (privided with `id`) and it's childrens.

 ```javascript
 const store = Store.create ();
 const array = [